 Students will explore a wide range of medical careers, the roles and responsibilities of a medical professions team, as well as the importance and function of community medical professions.
 The professional skills and terminology required by medical experts will be taught through practical lab experiences.
 In addition students will examine medical ethics and cultural values in the medical professions.

-Two semester program for high school sophomores and juniors.
+Two semester program for high school sophomores, juniors and seniors.
 Taught at the CAVIAT Central Campus - Flagstaff

 The Nursing Assistant program prepares students to work in the health care industry in places such as: hospitals, doctor's offices, nursing homes, assisted care facilities, and home health care.
 This program is designed for students seeking an introduction to nursing assisting and the basic skills required for computations, documenting, team collaboration, communication, and client advocacy in the health care setting.
 Prepares students for entry level employment in acute care, long term care, and assisted living settings.